 Best movies & TV Shows like How God Made the English

 A unique, carefully handpicked, selection of the best movies like How God Made the English Starring Diarmaid MacCulloch, and more.
-If you liked How God Made the English then you may also like: The Life and Times of Frida Kahlo, Henry VIII's Enforcer: The Rise and Fall of Thomas Cromwell, England's Reformation: Three Books That Changed a Nation, Lucy Worsley: Elizabeth I's Battle for God's Music, The Moors Murders Code and many more popular movies featured on this list.
+If you liked How God Made the English then you may also like: Henry VIII's Enforcer: The Rise and Fall of Thomas Cromwell, Lucy Worsley: Elizabeth I's Battle for God's Music, The Moors Murders Code, The Eighties, A History Of Christianity and many more popular movies featured on this list.
 You can further filter the list even more or get a random selection from the list of similar movies, to make your selection even easier.

 Historian Diarmaid MacCulloch explores both what it means to be English and what has shaped English identity, from the Dark Ages, through the Reformation to modern times.